MPS provides a java api for creating a debugger engine to work with MPS.

 jetbrains.mps.debug.api.source.IPositionProvider is an interface to customize the way source code (text) is mapped into a location inside of MPS (a text file or a node).
 It calculates an instance of jetbrains.mps.debug.api.source.SourcePosition for a location either given by an instance of a ILocation interface or by name of a unit name, file name and line number.
 There are two predefined providers: jetbrains.mps.debug.api.source.NodePositionProvider and jetbrains.mps.debug.api.source.TextPositionProvider.
 They are responsible for finding a node or a text position for a location.

-jetbrains.mps.generator.traceInfo.TraceInfoCache.TraceInfoResourceProvider is an interface that allows to customse how paths to the trace.info files are calculated for a module.
-As an example, modules that are written in BaseLanguage have their trace.info files in classpath.
-The instance of an interface is given a module and a name of resource to find (for example, "jetbrains/mps/core/util/trace.info" if a caller needs a location of a trace.info file for a model jetbrains.mps.core.util) and should return an instance of java.net.URL.
+jetbrains.mps.generator.traceInfo.TraceInfoCache.TraceInfoResourceProvider is an interface that allows to customse how paths to trace.info files are calculated for a module.
+As an example, modules that are written on baseLanguage have their trace.info files in classpath.
+The instance of an interface is given a module and a name of resource to find (for example, "jetbrains/mps/core/util/trace.info" if a caller needs a location of trace.info file for a model jetbrains.mps.core.util) and should return an instance of java.net.URL.
 TraceInfoResourceProviders are registered/unregistered in TraceInfoCache instance using addResourceProvider/removeResourceProvider methods.

 - Variables tree in debugger tool window now uses a background thread for its updates.
-Several methods in the API provide support for that::
+In order to support that, several methods were added to the debugger api:

-- IValue.initSubvalues() method, which is called in the background thread and should perform all the calculations necessary for acquiring subvalues of this value.
-The IValue.getSubvalues() method is only supposed to return the data, which have been calculated in the initSubvalues() method before.
+- IValue.initSubvalues() method which is called in background thread and should perform all the calculations necessary for acquiring subvalues of this value.
+The old IValue.getSubvalues() now only supposed to return the data which were calculated in the initSubvalues() method.

-- The AbstractUiState.invokeEvaluation() method, which is used by the debugger api to invoke all evaluation code (i.e. the code, which does some calculations inside the debugged program; specifically this method is used to invoke IValue.initSubvalues()).
-By default this method just schedules the command to one of the threads in the thread pool, but one can override it for some custom behavior.
+- AbstractUiState.invokeEvaluation() method which is used by debugger api to invoke all evaluation code (i.e. the code which does some calculations inside the debugged program; specifically this method is used to invoke IValue.initSubvalues()).
+The default this method just schedules the command to one of the threads in the thread pool, but one can override it for some custom behavior.